 In a display of its growing space prowess and surveillance capabilities, radar images of a US Navy base taken by a Chinese satellite are circulating online.
-Appearing first on China’s domestic social media platform Weibo.
+The images first appeared on China’s domestic social media platform Weibo.
 Defence analysts later identified the spacecraft as the Taijing-4 03 “flat-plate radar imaging satellite.”
 They identified the naval facility as the Naval Station Norfolk in Virginia.

 The radar image showed three aircraft carriers, what appeared to be two Arleigh Burke-class warships.
 Four other vessels in the image, however, cannot be identified.

-The Norfolk base, on the east coast of the US, is one of the premier naval bases responsible for projecting power.
-Along with operations in the Atlantic Ocean.
+The Norfolk base, on the east coast of the US, is one of the premier naval bases responsible for projecting power and operations in the Atlantic Ocean.
 It is home to the Military Sealift Command and the submarines of the Atlantic Fleet.
 It is also the world’s largest shore-based naval establishment, supporting 75 ships, 134 aircraft, 14 piers, and 11 hangars.

 The Duality of Taijing-4 03

-According to one report, the Taijing-4 03, was the first Chinese commercial satellite to use phased-array radar imaging in the Ku band.
-It is part of the Taijing series of satellites.
-These play a crucial role in China’s “remote sensing capabilities.”
-Offering various applications such as “disaster and environmental surveillance, natural resource exploration, agricultural yield estimation, and maritime mapping.”
+According to one report, the Taijing-4 03 was the first Chinese commercial satellite to use phased-array radar imaging in the Ku band.
+It is part of the Taijing series of satellites, which play a crucial role in China’s “remote sensing capabilities.”
+These satellites offer various applications such as “disaster and environmental surveillance, natural resource exploration, agricultural yield estimation, and maritime mapping.”

 The satellite’s logo, reading Mino Space (Beijing Weina Star Technology Co.
 Ltd.), suggests a private Chinese firm makes the spacecraft.
 After the satellite came online, the company released the images as publicity material in Chinese media.